-Grid sampling of the Mill Backslope rock cover and access road in 2005 indicated that this rock was acid generating (KGCMC, 2006).
-The average NNP for the Backslope samples (-90 tCaCO3/kt) reflects a high sulfide content and low carbonate content in the rock.
+Grid sampling of the Mill Backslope rock cover and access road (Figures 2.3a and 2.3b) indicate that this rock is acid generating. and shows the higher sulfide content and low carbonate content in the rock.
 The low carbonate content is likely a combination of deficient initial compositon and depletion of carbonate from the fines fraction through weathering.